nexiality/documentation/userguide/EventNotification.md

    (`|`) character.
 5. **`console:`** pause the console with a preconfigured message.

+It may be of help to consider using the [$(execution) built-in function](../functions/$(execution)), which can expose execution-time automation metadata such as script, scenario, iteration, activity and step information.

 ### Conditional Notification
 Notifications can also be further controlled via [Nexial Filter](../flowcontrols/filter.md).
 In this way, the notifications can be suppressed until the specific conditions (i.e. filters) are met.
 Notification conditions are